snijderlab/stitch/articles/BatchFiles.md

 --- | --- | ---
 n | The amount of templates to recombine from each database | (No Default) Order | The order in which the templates will be recombined.
 Defined as the names of the template possibly with gaps ('*') in between. | (No Default)
-CutoffScore | The mean score per position needed for a path to be included in the Template score. | (No Default) Templates | The list of templates to use.
+CutoffScore | The mean score per position needed for a path to be included in the Template score. | 0 Templates | The list of templates to use.
 See 'Template'.
 Templates exist of a path to the database and a name, which should be unique (in this list) and not contain a '*', because otherwise the order cannot be unambiguously parsed.  | (No Default)
 Alphabet | The alphabet to use.
 See 'Alphabet' | (No Default)

 ```
 Recombine->
     n : 1
-    CutoffScore : 2
+    CutoffScore : 2.6
     Order : IGHV * IGHJ IGHC
     Templates->
         Template->